datalad-handbook/book/docs/usecases/collaborative_data_management.rst

    $ datalad create -c yoda --description "my 1st phd project on work computer" myanalysis

-After creation, there already is a ``code/`` directory, and all of its inputs are version-controlled by :term:`Git` instead of :term:`Git-annex` thanks to the yoda procedure:
+After creation, there already is a ``code/`` directory, and all of its inputs are version-controlled by :term:`Git` instead of :term:`git-annex` thanks to the yoda procedure:

 .. runrecord:: _examples/collab-102